Prashant-Bishwo/my-data-science-learning-/README.md

 ## Introduction

-This repository contains the materials and code I used for learning data science with DataWithMala.
+This repository contains the materials and code I used for learning data science with Data With Mala.
 The content is organized to provide a comprehensive overview of various data science topics, from foundational concepts to advanced techniques.

 ## Repository Structure